fkie-cad/filesharer/README.md

 To ensure security, an AES block sized random buffer is added to the file header and the answers so that the IV is not consumed before sending the data.
 This may be changed, if a better solution is found.

-RSA padding will be changed to AOEP in the future, when it's implemented correctly working on Windows.
+RSA padding will be changed to AOEP in the future.
 AES block cipher mode may be changed too to GCM.

 Files are sent in chunks of 0x100000 (or whatever the `-s` option is set to) byte blocks.